gg7star/finance_app/README.md

-# FinanceApp
+# Finance Application
-Turning my 8 year excel budget sheets into an app
+Turning excel budget sheets into an application